gvvaughan/specl/doc/specl.md

     expect (3).to_be.between (1, 5)
 {% endhighlight %}

+By default the range is inclusive, so the expectation succeeds if the result is equal to either of the given boundaries.
+You can make this explicit by adding the `.inclusive` decorator, or specify an exclusive range with the `.exclusive` decorator:

+{% highlight lua %}
+    expect (2).to_be.between (1, 3).exclusive
+{% endhighlight %}

 ### 2.2. equal

 We can't reliably compare tables, or std.object derived objects with the